Alvaro-Jesus/Sanger-Sequencing-Analysis/README.md

 # Sanger-Sequencing-Analysis
-How to analyze Sanger data
+How to analyze Sanger data and different file types